Stimulus Check Update: Will You Get A Fourth Relief Payment?

 In the first quarter of 2021, the U.S. economy grew at an annualized rate of 6.4 percent, faster than the 4.3 percent rate from the fourth quarter of 2020.
 The annual rate of growth could reach double-digits in the second quarter.
 The country’s gross domestic product (GDP), an estimate of economic activity in the economy, is close to where it was before the pandemic.
 Experts believe it will return to its pre-pandemic level this summer.
 According to the Bureau of Economic Analysis, “the increase in first quarter GDP reflected the continued economic recovery, reopening of establishments, and continued government response related to the COVID-19 pandemic.”

 Large segments of the workforce have felt little economic impact from the pandemic.
 Many jobs performed at a desk in an office are just as easily performed at a desk in someone’s home.
-And with fewer spending outlets, plus three stimulus checks, many Americans managed to save more money.
+And with fewer outlets for spending, plus three stimulus checks, many Americans managed to save more money.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
 In March of 2021, it spiked again to 27.6 percent, likely due to the latest round of stimulus checks and tax refunds.
 Many households have accumulated much more savings than they had before the pandemic.
-With the economy opening up, that pent-up demand is starting to hit the broader economy.
+With the economy opening up, that pent-up demand will continue to affect the broader economy.

-The stock market also continues to boom.
-The Dow Jones closed Friday at a record , reaching 34,777.
+The stock market continues to boom as well.
+The Dow Jones closed Thursday at 34,017, down a bit from recent highs over concerns about rising prices.
 Individual investors, flush with extra cash from three rounds of stimulus, have poured into the market.
-Bigger investors continue to bet on a strong economic recovery as the year progresses.
-While some experts foresee some of the strongest economic growth in decades decades, others are worried about higher inflation.
-Recent predictions show prices rising about 2.7 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
-Some of the predicted rise will likely result from depressed prices returning as the economy moves on from the pandemic.
-All of this suggests worries about inflation may be overblown.
+Bigger investors have been betting on a strong economic recovery as the year progresses.
+While some experts foresee some of the strongest economic growth in decades, many are also worried about higher inflation.
+Recent projections show prices rising about 4.4 percent in 2021, as compared to 2.3 percent in 2019 and 1.7 percent in 2020.
+April prices moved up 0.8 percent from March for the biggest one-month jump in over a decade.
+Some of the rise is likely due to depressed prices returning as the economy moves on from the pandemic.

 According to Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College, “we had a whole year where prices didn’t really increase.
 And for some stuff they actually decreased.
 So, if you’re comparing this year to that year, then the reading is going to be higher than if the prices had continued to just go up.
 If there wasn’t a pandemic, the prices would just go up more steadily, and we wouldn’t see that kind of a jump that we saw recently.”